MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	azure storage blob upload -a [accountname] -k [accountkey] "$4" $1 "$3"
 	</pre>

-1. If you are a Windows user and prefer PowerShell scripts instead, create a new text file named renameblob.ps1 containing the following statements:
+1. If you are a Windows user and prefer PowerShell scripts instead, create a new text file named renameblob.ps1 containing the following statements.
+As usual, replace [accountname] and [accountkey] with your storage account's name and key:

 	<pre>
 	param([string]$container, [string]$oldname, [string]$newname, [string]$path)